 The Urban Watershed initiative currently has two major activities.
 One is a study of an urban ecosystem restoration project situated in an urban park.
 For nearly a century, flow in the West River, on the New Haven–West Haven border, has been regulated by tide gates that allow the outward flow of freshwater, but restrict flushing by seawater.
 These restrictions are being replaced by self-regulating tide gates, which close only in the rare event of potentially hazardous storm surges.
 As a result, the current degraded tidal freshwater marsh will evolve into a healthier salt marsh, the ecosystem type that existed there in the past.
 This restoration is being monitored, using a nearby, gated marsh that will not be restored.
 Monitored parameters are water quality, hydrology, vegetation, fish populations, bird communities, and the attitudes, values, and recreational and stewardship behaviors of people who use the park.
 This before-after-control-impact (BACI) experiment is almost unprecedented at this scale.

 The second major activity of the Hixon Center’s Urban Watershed Program is to monitor, evaluate, and optimize green infrastructure solutions to manage stormwater and improve water quality in partnership with the City of New Haven.
 In New Haven, three rivers flow through densely settled urban areas before draining into New Haven Harbor and Long Island Sound.
 Large areas of impervious surface and compacted soils lead to significant overland flow of contaminated stormwater.
 The contamination in the waterways is the direct result of stormwater runoff from the city’s impervious surfaces, overloading the city’s combined and separate storm sewer systems, and eventually discharging into Long Island Sound.
 Green infrastructure such as infiltration bioswales significantly reduces storm flows and improves water quality.
-The City of New Haven is installing two hundred bioswales to improve stormwater quality and reduce storm flows to separated and combined sewers.
+URI, in partnership with the City of New Haven and EMERGE, a local NGO, is installing one hundred bioswales to improve stormwater quality and reduce storm flows to separated and combined sewers.